AndreivanP/e2e-cypress-sketch/README.md

 ### Design

 * Across the QA community a hot topic is about whether use Page Objects pattern is the best option when using Cypress.
-One of the reasons is due the fact Cypress provides some built in functionalities such as custom commands which could be used to sctructue a new test pattern called App Actions.
+One of the reasons for such debate is due the fact Cypress provides some built in functionalities such as custom commands which could be used to sctructue a new test pattern called App Actions.
 For this project it's being used a combination of Page Objects and Cypress best practices.

 ### Detailed folder structure